Charity Exemption Scheme

 How long does it take to complete the process?

-It can take up to eight weeks but this can vary depending on the volume of applicants.
+It can take up to twelve weeks but this can vary depending on the volume of applicants.

 When would I receive an updated bill?